-A. Large Project: Infrastructure only or Infrastructure/Non-infrastructure: Projects with a total project cost of greater than \$7 million will be considered a Large Project and must use the Large Project application.
+- A. Large Project: Infrastructure only or Infrastructure/Non-infrastructure: Projects with a total project cost of greater than \$7 million will be considered a Large Project and must use the Large Project application.
 Commission staff may conduct onsite field reviews on a selection of projects that qualify as large projects.
-Field reviews are not indicative of the project's likelihood of funding.

-- B. Medium Project: Infrastructure only or Infrastructure/Non-infrastructure: Projects with a total project cost of more than \$2 million and up to \$7 million will be considered a Medium Project and must use the Medium Project application. - C. Small Project: Infrastructure only or Infrastructure/Non-infrastructure: Projects with a total project cost of \$2 million or less will be considered a Small Project and must use the Small Project application.

-D. Non-infrastructure Only

-E. Plan: Plans cannot be combined with any other type of project.
+Field reviews are not indicative of the project's likelihood of funding. - B. Medium Project: Infrastructure only or Infrastructure/Non-infrastructure: Projects with a total project cost of more than \$2 million and up to \$7 million will be considered a Medium Project and must use the Medium Project application. - C. Small Project: Infrastructure only or Infrastructure/Non-infrastructure: Projects with a total project cost of \$2 million or less will be considered a Small Project and must use the Small Project application. - D. Non-infrastructure Only - E. Plan: Plans cannot be combined with any other type of project.

-A project application must include the signature of the Chief Executive Officer or other officer authorized by the applicant's governing board.
+A project application must include a complete Caltrans cycle 5 ATP application, the FCOG Regional Supplemental Application (Appendix B), and formal council/board/district resolution of the ATP project. the signature of the Chief Executive Officer or other officer authorized by the applicant's governing board.
 Where the project is to be implemented by an agency other than the applicant, documentation of the agreement between the project applicant and implementing agency must be submitted with the project application.
 A project application must also include documentation of all other funds committed to the projects.
 All letters of support and resolutions must be included with the application and not mailed separately.

 Project applications should be addressed or delivered to:

-Fresno Council of Governments
+Fresno Council of

+Governments Attn:

-Attn: Jennifer Soliz
+Jennifer Soliz

 2035 Tulare Street Suite 201

 Fresno, CA 93721